wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                   June 2016

-   service resolver receives a query "a.example.com" , it triggers a DNS resolution process and eventually gets NXDOMAIN and stores it into its negative cache.
+   "a.example.com" and "b.example.com".
+When a full-service resolver receives a query "a.example.com" , it triggers a DNS resolution process and eventually gets NXDOMAIN and stores it into its negative cache.
 When the full-service resolver receives another query "b.example.com", it doesn't match with "a.example.com".
 So it will send a query to one of the authoritative servers of "example.com".
-This was because the NXDOMAIN response just says there is no such name "a.example.com" and it doesn't tell anything for "b.example.com".
+   This was because the NXDOMAIN response just says there is no such name "a.example.com" and it doesn't return any information for "b.example.com", or anything else under "example .com".
+[TODO:
+   Better example, and how the range would work (alphabetically).]

    Section 5 of [RFC2308] seems to show that negative answers should be cached only for the exact query name, and not (necessarily) for anything below it.

    Recently, DNSSEC [RFC4035] [RFC5155] has been practically deployed.
-   Two types of resource record (NSEC and NSEC3) along with their RRSIG records represent authentic non-existence.
+   With DNSSEC, two types of resource record (NSEC and NSEC3), along with their RRSIG records, represent authentic non-existence.

-   For a zone signed with NSEC, it would be possible to use the information carried in NSEC resource records to indicate that a range of names where no valid name exists.
-Such use is discouraged by Section 4.5 of RFC 4035, however.
+   For a zone signed with NSEC, it would be possible to use the information carried in NSEC resource records to indicate the non- existence of a range of names.
+However, such use is discouraged by Section 4.5 of RFC 4035, however.
+[TODO: Want to include any rationale?
+Otherwise there might be a question of why do it here, if it was (validly?) discouraged in 4.5 of RFC 4035?]

-   If the full-service resolver can use a NSEC/NSEC3 resource record to prove that names between the range do not exist, the full-service resolver can answer NXDOMAIN error immediately when the full-service resolver's cache contain matching NSEC/NSEC3 RRs.
+   If the full-service resolver can use a NSEC/NSEC3 resource record to prove that names within a specified range do not exist, the full- service resolver can answer NXDOMAIN error immediately when the full- service resolver's cache contain matching NSEC/NSEC3 RRs.
+In our example above, this would result in the authoritative server responding that there are no names below "example.com" -- if that were the response, then a separate query for "b.example.com" would be unnecessary.
+[TODO: Is this the case?
+If it is, then we should specify no names below example.com in the first paragraph of this section, or no single-letter names, or whatever the example is actually supposed to be.
+In short, what wildcard would you be suggesting for aggressive use here? * or ? or other?]

    This will improve full-resolvers' performance for non-existent queries and decrease non-existent queries to authoritative servers.

 4. Proposed Solution

-4.1.
-Aggressive Negative Caching

-   Section 4.5 of [RFC4035] shows that "In theory, a resolver could use wildcards or NSEC RRs to generate positive and negative responses (respectively) until the TTL or signatures on the records in question expire.
-However, it seems prudent for resolvers to avoid blocking new authoritative data or synthesizing new data on their own.
-   Resolvers that follow this recommendation will have a more consistent view of the namespace".

-   To reduce non-existent queries sent to authoritative DNS servers, it is suggested to relax this restriction as follows: